A guest post for Plan With Hannah - go visit her lovely blog.

 3. Using stamps over paint

 Using stamps over you paint (after it is dry of course) is a great way to get started.
 There are so many pretty stamps available now.
-Tim Holtz do great ones for mixed media or if on a budget have a browse through Ali Express and search for clear stamps, they are so cheap.
+Tim Holtz do great ones for mixed media like the inks here or if on a budget have a browse through Ali Express and search for clear stamps, they are so cheap.
 I got some lovely ones with vintage writing on and they look amazing stamped on to my painted pages.
 For the image featured here I added a bit of white pen for extra detailing.

 4. Using collage to add interest